 Freshly leaked photos suggest that a Garmin Forerunner 256 watch is already in the works, just months after the Forerunner 255 hit the shelves.
 Garmin typically leaves a two or three-year gap between Forerunner launches, so it's very surprising that a device complete with case and band has been spotted already.

-The picture show a Garmin watch with a white resin case, with the words 'Garmin Forerunner 256S' on the back, implying that this watch will come in at least two sizes.
+The pictures show a Garmin watch with a white resin case, with the words 'Garmin Forerunner 256S' on the back, implying that this watch will come in at least two sizes.

 Using error level analysis (ELA) tools, which check for parts of an image with different compression levels, nothing immediately jumps out other than the black box the5krunner has placed over the watch's serial number to protect the leaker's identity.
 However, this doesn't mean it's necessarily the real deal.